 Among them; chlorination is the most widely used method.
 So, we are explaining only chlorination.

-Chlorination is the process of addition of chlorine to kill the bacteria.
+Chlorination is the process of the addition of chlorine to kill the bacteria.
 Chlorination is widely adopted in all developing countries for the treatment of water in the public water supply system.

+iv.
 The layout of the water treatment plant

 Following are the major consideration for the layout of a treatment plant: